 Masterworks’ investment strategy is built on the premise that blue-chip artwork is safer than stocks and more profitable.
 This is backed up by the historical performance of the two markets.

-Masterworks also cites low correlation with high-risk markets, which renders blue-chip art investment as a viable diversification and risk mitigation alternative during economic turmoil.
+Masterworks also cites a low correlation with high-risk markets, which renders blue-chip art investment as a viable diversification and risk mitigation alternative during economic turmoil.
 This again has been dwelled upon in previous sections.

 Masterworks further mentions that the demand for artwork is a worldwide phenomenon driven by ultra-high-net-worth families.
 Blue art prices are also more stable than S&P stocks as manifested by historical performance.